Ruuudy1/cse15l-lab-reports/Lab-Report-4.md

 ![image](https://github.com/Ruuudy1/cse15l-lab-reports/assets/130013367/214b0e76-30a8-4ea7-bfeb-11b4f0c9798f)

 For this step, I added the fixed file to git and pushed the chnages onto github with a message to indicate the updated code.
+This now updated the code on my github pages browser!